Motorola edge (2024) vs ASUS ROG Phone 8 Pro

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you want top-notch gaming performance with a 165Hz display, need a powerful 5,500mAh battery for marathon gaming sessions, or value advanced camera features like a telephoto lens.
+Choose the ASUS ROG Phone 8 Pro if: you need top-tier gaming performance, want a larger battery for marathon gaming sessions, or value higher RAM at 16GB.

 Conclusion